University Policy

 IV.
 RESPONSIBILITIES

-Data StewardThe data steward works in conjunction with the ASRB to ensure the project complies with applicable data stewardship policies, procedures, and regulations in place at the federal, state or university level.
+Data Steward: The data steward works with the ASRB to ensure the project complies with applicable data stewardship policies, procedures, and regulations at the federal, state or university level.

-Department RepresentativeEvaluates and documents the business or academic needs to be addressed by the proposed service or application.
+Department Representative: Evaluates and documents the business or academic needs to be addressed by the proposed service or application.
 The department representative is responsible for preparing required documentation and submitting an ASRB service request.

 Purchasing Department: Administers all university purchases greater than $5,000.
 The Purchasing Department will assist the ASRB by confirming with the Department that applicable purchases that exceed $5,000 have received appropriate review and approval by the ASRB prior to procurement.
-If approval has not been granted, the Purchasing Department will not process the purchase requisition until proper review has taken place.
+If approval has not been granted, the Purchasing Department will not process the purchase requisition until the required review has taken place.
 The Department is ultimately responsible for confirming that their purchase complies with the ASRB requirements.

-Vice President/Chief Information Officer: Reviews ASRB recommendations for requests involving high risk and complexity, and issues a decision factoring in resource availability, risk, and the university’s strategic direction.
+Vice President/Chief Information Officer: Reviews ASRB recommendations for requests involving elevated risk and complexity, and issues a decision factoring in resource availability, risk, and the university’s strategic direction.
 Serves as an escalation point for requests initially rejected by the ASRB.

 V. COMPLIANCE